vibbits/gentle-hands-on-python/src/04_Decisions.md

 ```
 :::

-Can you add a correct type annotation to this function?

 [Advanced question](Advanced%20Exercises.ipynb#4-5)

 ***

 ## Chapter Review
-In this chapter you've learned how to _guard_ a block with an `if` condition in order to conditionally execute
+In this chapter you've learned how to _guard_ an indented block with an `if` statement in order to conditionally execute
-blocks of code.
+the block of code.
 You've also learned how to check multiple conditions using `if` with `elif`.
 And finally, you've
-learned how to use `else` as a catch-all conditional guard.
+learned how to use `else` as a catch-all final alternative.

 ## Review Questions